Bridges to Babylon: Background and recording

 Following the Voodoo Lounge Tour from 1994 to 1995, and the album Stripped, the Stones afforded themselves a brief respite before Mick Jagger and Keith Richards began composing new songs together in the summer of 1996, with demos to follow as they met in New York in November and London the following month.
 Another writing session took place in Barbados in January 1997.

 In March 1997, the band arrived in Los Angeles to start the recording sessions at Ocean Way Studios.
 After many albums recorded in isolated islands, working in a big city allowed for the contribution of various musician friends of the band.
 Bridges to Babylon was recorded until July, and the four-month production made it one of their most concise periods of recording in years.
 The sessions were frequently all-nighters that lasted until Richards got tired by the morning.

 Although Don Was produced again, Jagger arrived before the other members of the Stones to seek local producers.
 First were The Dust Brothers, who had impressed Jagger with their work on Beck's Odelay and the Beastie Boys' Paul's Boutique.
 The Dust Brothers' contributions were initially five, but were reduced to three, which marked the only Stones songs to feature sampling.
 Danny Saber and Babyface were also brought in by Jagger, though the latter's contributions to the track "Already Over Me" were eventually discarded.
 Richards was not keen on the idea of working with 'loop gurus', going as far as expelling Saber from the studio once he found him overdubbing guitars.
 Richards brought in Rob Fraboni for his solo material, and Was made sure to work with Richards and Jagger in separate rooms.
 Drummer Charlie Watts would relieve the tense environment by working with percussionist Jim Keltner, whom he later drafted for a solo project.
 By the final week of recording, the Stones were not on speaking terms, with Jagger boycotting sessions arranged by Richards' crew and Watts leaving Los Angeles as soon as he finished his contributions.

 During the album's mastering, the chorus of the projected lead single, "Anybody Seen My Baby?", was found to resemble the 1992 hit "Constant Craving" by k.d. lang, a discovery brought to Richards' attention by his daughter Angela.
 Seeking to avoid possible future legal entanglements, Lang and her co-writer Ben Mink were credited along with Jagger and Richards on the new tune.
-It reached No. 22 in the UK and also became a U.S. radio rock hit.
+It reached No. 22 in the UK and also became a US radio rock hit.

 A total of nine different musicians played bass on the sessions for the album: Jeff Sarli, Blondie Chaplin, Jamie Muhoberac, Pierre de Beauport, Don Was, Danny Saber, Darryl Jones, Me'shell Ndegeocello, and Doug Wimbish.